BlackBerry shares dive on reports of muted U.S. debut for Z10

 The launch, though, appeared to be low-key at AT&T stores in New York, where there was no sign of posters or other marketing to highlight the launch day.
 An AT&T sales associate at one of its stores said the store had sold several of the devices early in the day.

-The device went on sale at AT&T Inc (T.N) stores across the country early on Friday, while Verizon Inc (VZ.N) is set to begin selling the device in its stores on March 28.
+The device went on sale at AT&T Inc stores across the country early on Friday, while Verizon Inc is set to begin selling the device in its stores on March 28.

 Carriers in the United States allowed customers to pre-order or pre-register for the devices earlier this month.